-The BSA cannot accept a complaint received outside of the time periods which are provided for under the Broadcasting Act 1989.
+The BSA cannot accept a complaint received outside the stated time periods.

 The broadcaster can extend its response time from 20 working days to 40 working days, as long as they let you know within the initial 20 working days and give a reason.

 If you still haven’t heard from them within 40 working days of when they received your complaint, you can refer the matter to the BSA, as long as it’s within 60 working days of the broadcast.

 If you’re dissatisfied with the broadcaster’s response to you or the action they’ve taken, you can refer your complaint to us for review and investigation.
 The BSA can’t take any action over your complaint until this time.